+Is there a big department reshuffle on the horizon?
 As a leader, you may have become blasé about corporate restructuring, especially if you’re a survivor of numerous downsizing/outsourcing/right-sizing battles.
-Trust me on this one when I say: You may be feeling chill about the latest company reorg, but the employees who report to you most decidedly are NOT.
+Trust me on this one when I say: You may be feeling chill (or resigned) about the latest company reorg, but the employees who report to you most decidedly are not.

 If your department is in any way affected by your company’s reorganization, there are several things that your team members will want to know before they can move to the task of making the change.
-Typically, their questions proceed in the following series of steps:
+Typically, their questions proceed in the following manner.

 - As you might suspect, the first reactions tend to be “Me” questions, like:

 - What will I be required to do?